HarshithaNagarajan/virtual-drag-and-drop-jigsaw/README.md

 ## About
 Jigsaw puzzles were always fun to solve.
 This project was aimed at recreating the explerience virtually, using Computer Vision.
 The game can be played by dragging constituent square-shaped pieces of an image virtually, to complete the correct order of arrangement as per the original image.

-`src contains a README on how to use this project.`
+`src contains a README on how to use this project`

 *add preview**